-(2) The FDIC shall presume that the shell or captive nature of an industrial bank involved in a filing weighs heavily against favorably resolving one or more applicable statutory factors.
+(2) Impact of the presumptions.
+The FDIC will presume that the shell or captive nature of an industrial bank involved in a filing weighs heavily against favorably resolving one or more applicable statutory factors.

 (3) Rebuttal of presumptions.
-The FDIC will afford any company seeking to rebut a presumption in this subsection (c) an opportunity to present its views in writing.
-While the FDIC is considering any such materials, the FDIC will suspend consideration of any related filings, time periods shall be tolled, and transactions shall not be consummated.
+The FDIC will afford any company seeking to rebut a presumption in this paragraph (c) an opportunity to present its views in writing.
+While the FDIC is considering any such materials, the FDIC will suspend consideration of any related filings, time periods will be tolled, and transactions will not be consummated.